wqking/metapp/readme.md

   - Support any C++ type information, such as primary, pointer, reference, function, template, const-volatile qualifiers, and much more.
   - Support runtime generic programming.
+  - Unreflected types can be inspected.
+Reflection only provides more information, but not a must.
   - True runtime reflection.
 Accessing fields and properties, calling methods, are truly runtime behavior, no template parameters are needed.
 All parameters and return values are passed via metapp::Variant.
   - Mimic C++ reference extensively for better performance.